OliverHennhoefer/awesome-ts-anomaly-detection-datasets/README.md

 |:-----|---------:|:-----------:|:--------:|:------------:|:-------:|
 | Real |       28 |   25,300    |    38    |    4.16%     |  0.0%   |

-The Server Machine Dataset (SMD) is a 5-week-long dataset collected from a large Internet company, consisting of data from 28 different machines grouped into three categories.
+The Server Machine Dataset (SMD) is a 5-week-long dataset collected from a large Internet company, consisting of data from 28 different machines of 3 groups of entities as indicated by the respective file names as `machine-<group_index>-<index>`.
+The subsets should be trained and tested separately.
-Each machine's data is divided equally into training and testing sets, with labels provided to identify anomalies and the specific dimensions contributing to them.
-The dataset includes four main components: the training data, testing data, anomaly labels for the test set, and interpretation labels indicating which dimensions contribute to each anomaly ([more](https://github.com/NetManAIOps/OmniAnomaly)).
+The dataset includes four main components: the training data (first half), testing data (latter half), test labels, and label interpretation, indicating which dimensions contribute to each anomaly ([more](https://github.com/NetManAIOps/OmniAnomaly)).

 ##### Citation
 Ya Su, Youjian Zhao, Chenhao Niu, Rong Liu, Wei Sun, and Dan Pei.
 2019.
 Robust Anomaly Detection for Multivariate Time Series through Stochastic Recurrent Neural Network.
 In Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining (KDD '19).
 Association for Computing Machinery, New York, NY, USA, 2828–2837. https://doi.org/10.1145/3292500.3330672